Breaking News | COAS commissions renovated houses for airmen in Makurdi

 He charged them to safeguard the houses.

-He said the renovated quarters were part of the 2020 budget as approved by the National Assembly and commended President Muhammadu Buhari for providing funds for massive upgrading, renovation of new projects in NAF formation across the country.
+He said the renovated quarters were part of 2020 budget as approved by the National Assembly and commended President Muhammadu Buhari for providing funds for massive upgrading and renovation of new projects in NAF formations across the country.

-On his part the Commander 151 Based Service Group ( BSG), Air Commander Adekunle Martins commended the COAS for the interest which has shown in the welfare of NAF personnel and said the officers will reciprocate the good gesture by putting in their best to protect the nation.
+On his part, the Commander 151 Based Service Group (BSG), Air Commander Adekunle Martins commended the COAS for the interest which he has shown in the welfare of NAF personnel and said the officers will reciprocate the good gesture by putting in their best to protect the nation.

 Comments